ucsb-cs16-f18-nichols/ucsb-cs16-f18-nichols.github.io/_info/syllabus.md

 * Textbook: Problem Solving with C++, Walter Savitch, Edition 9.
 Available for purchase at the UCSB book store

-* Peer Instruction : iClickers: The course lectures will follow a Peer Instruction format, a teaching model which places stronger emphasis on classroom discussion and student interaction.
-As part of this you will need to own an iClicker register it on the [Gauchospace](https://gauchospace.ucsb.edu/courses/course/view.php?id=1524)).
+* iClickers: You will need to own an iClicker register it on the [Gauchospace](https://gauchospace.ucsb.edu/courses/course/view.php?id=34359).
 Be sure to register your clicker by the end of the first week.

 ## Exam Resources